nnellans/terraform-guide/README.md

 ### Remote State Data Source

-- Use these when you want to pull info from a foreign Terraform State File
+- Use these when you want to pull info from a different Terraform State File
-- That foreign Terraform State must have some `outputs` already configured, because that's the information you're pulling from
+- That different Terraform State must have some `outputs` already configured, because that's the information you're pulling from

 ```terraform
 # Defining a Remote State Data Source